AtlasOfLivingAustralia/layers-service/.github/ISSUE_TEMPLATE/load-contextual-layer.md

 ---

+## Description

+Describe the layer that is being proposed here:

 ## Investigation and approval

 Check the boxes below that apply, including comments where necessary, and then refer this issue to the appropriate person for approval: